wlandau/r-multiverse.github.io/review.md

 1. Includes a license from the "Recommended licenses" section at the end of this policy.
 1. Includes a GitHub/GitLab [release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases).
 1. Is not part of the CRAN mirror at <https://github.com/cran>.
-1. Is mentioned in the `URL` field its CRAN page (if a package with the same name is on CRAN).
+1. Is mentioned in the `URL` field of the corresponding CRAN page (if a package with the same name is on CRAN).

 and if the author of the [pull request](https://github.com/r-multiverse/contributions/pulls):